-- -i: run the agent in information mode, prints basic information - -q: run the agent in quiet mode (display only error messages) - -c: run the agent without color output - run force run agent promises.
+- -i: run the agent in information mode, prints basic information - -q: run the agent in quiet mode (display only error messages) - -c: run the agent without color output run force run agent promises.
 This command will force the agent to enforce current policies.
 You can run rudder agent update before to update the promises.

-- -u: update policy before running the agent (default is to run existing policy) - -i: run the agent in information mode, prints basic information
+- -u: update policy before running the agent (default is to run existing policy)

+- -i: run the agent in information mode, prints basic information

 - -v: run the agent in verbose mode, prints detailed information

 - -d: run the agent in debug mode, prints low-level information

 - -q: run the agent in quiet mode (display only error messages)

-- -g: run the agent in full compliance mode (even if change only has been configured)

 - -w: show full strings, never cut output

 - -c: run the agent without color output

+- -T: display timing information

 - -r: run the agent with raw output

 - -R: run the agent in completely unparsed mode, with no return code of 1 in case of error.
 A little faster.

-- -m: run the agent with multiline output

 - -b: run the agent on a specific bundle

 - -D: define a class for this run

 - -f: run the agent even if it is disabled